List of Transmetropolitan story arcs: "Dancing in the Here and Now" #33

 While Spider remains unconscious inside their shared apartment, Channon and Yelena escape to go bar hopping and enjoy a shopping spree for some new clothes.
 After a little while, Channon notices that they're being followed, so they go into a gun store to purchase some weapons.
 They both test fire a pair of "MARR special-issue nerve-breaker" guns (using a replicated series of Channon's ex-boyfriend for target practice) and then return to the street where they're immediately confronted by a mysterious black car and the same person that had been following them earlier.
 Yelena destroys the car while Channon confronts the nameless female government agent and tells her to back off.
 The ladies sit and talk in a nearby park about what just happened and they both agree that they've never felt more alive than during the time since they started working for Spider.
 As they're leaving, Spider appears at the end of the issue and says, "They love my ass", as he picks up a dead pigeon (killed by Yelena throwing a breadcrumb at the back of its head) and shoves it into his mouth.

 "Gouge Away" #34–36

-Having gathered his evidence in secrecy, Spider releases a blistering attack on the President.
-However, when the President retaliates and gets him fired from The Word, Spider and his assistants manage to evade a forced eviction and disappear into the City.
+Having gathered his evidence in secrecy, Spider releases a blistering attack on the President, but when the President retaliates and gets him fired from The Word, Spider and his assistants manage to evade a forced eviction and disappear into the City.